pubnub/pubnub-mcp-server/resources/sdk_docs/python_message-actions.md

 # Message Actions API for Python SDK

-Use Message Actions to add or remove metadata (for example, receipts or reactions) on published messages.
-Message actions are delivered to subscribers and can be fetched from Message Persistence.
+Use message actions to add or remove metadata on published messages (for example, receipts or reactions).
+Subscribe to channels to receive action events.
+You can also fetch past actions from Message Persistence.

 ##### Request execution and return values

-You can execute operations synchronously or asynchronously.
+Choose synchronous or asynchronous execution.

 `.sync()` returns an `Envelope` with `Envelope.result` (type varies by API) and `Envelope.status` (`PnStatus`).